ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetExperience"></a>
 ## SetExperience<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the experience.
-It takes a string as an input parameter and returns a success message.
+It takes a string as input and returns a success message.
 The experience can be any valid string value.
-The success message is a structured output that contains a boolean value indicating the success status and a message string.
+The success message indicates whether the operation was successful or not.

 ### Parameters